microsoft-d365-ce-pfe-devops/d365-ce-devops-blogs/blogs/devops/pipeline-templates.md

 #### Pipeline Templates in Azure Repos

-If you chose to import our repository or create your own in Azure Repos, as explained in the [documentation for the `type` parameter](https://docs.microsoft.com/en-us/azure/devops/pipelines/yaml-schema?view=azure-devops&tabs=schema#type), you can simply reference it by name in a `repository` entry.
+If you chose to import our repository or create your own in Azure Repos, you can simply reference it by name in a `repository` entry, as explained in the [documentation for the `type` parameter](https://docs.microsoft.com/en-us/azure/devops/pipelines/yaml-schema?view=azure-devops&tabs=schema#type).

 ```YAML
 name: $(BuildDefinitionName)-$(Date:yyyyMMdd).$(Rev:.r)